Back to home

 • High-accuracy Whisper-powered transcription for research-grade documentation

-• Searchable timestamps to locate specific statements instantly across all transcripts
+• Searchable timestamps to locate specific statements across all transcripts in seconds

-• AI summaries for rapid content evaluation and initial thematic scanning across sources
+• AI summaries for fast content evaluation and initial thematic scanning across sources

 • AI Chat to query interview content with cited, timestamped responses